£63,615 - £72,960 Price range

 Even better news is, whether you go for the S or the basic car, turbo lag is nearly non-existent and engine noise (something that’s often restricted by the inclusion of turbos) is as glorious as ever.

 There’s a reason those turbos exist, too – lower running costs.
-They make the C63 more efficient allowing it to return fuel economy of 35mpg and CO2 emissions of 196g/km (for road tax of £265 a year).
+They make the C63 more efficient allowing it to return fuel economy of 35mpg and CO2 emissions of 196g/km.
 That’s not bad for a missile masquerading as an estate car – especially one that weighs 70kg more than the saloon it’s based upon.

 No one buys a car like the C63 because it offers real value money – it’s a performance car first and foremost.
 That said, AMG models tend to hold their value better than the rest of the range and, as this is the fast German estate of the moment, you can expect the same to be true of this car.